 Taking the time to understand Azure virtualization technology and Azure application virtualization is an important step for businesses considering Microsoft’s Azure Stack.
 This guide will explain Azure virtualization, helping your business make informed virtualization management decisions.

 If you’re looking for a solution to help guide your approach to Azure application virtualization management, SolarWinds® Virtualization Manager (VMAN) comes highly recommended.
-This tool combines an impressive range of advanced features with user-friendliness and scalability to deliver one of the best Azure application virtualization managers on the market in 2020.
+This tool combines an impressive range of advanced features with user-friendliness and scalability to deliver one of the best Azure application virtualization managers on the market.

 - What Is Azure?